Colorectal cells grown into organoids, stem cell-derived human 'mini-organs' that are used to study human development and disease.

 An ongoing trial is studying ctDNA in people with stage II or III colon cancer.
 The goal is to determine whether and what type of chemotherapy will benefit patients who have had surgery for their colon cancer based on the presence or absence of ctDNA.

 Many NCI-funded researchers at the NIH campus, and across the United States and world, are seeking ways to address colorectal cancer more effectively.
 Some research is basic, exploring questions as diverse as the biological underpinnings of cancer and the social factors that affect cancer risk.
 And some is more clinical, seeking to translate this basic information into improving patient outcomes.
-The programs listed below are a small sampling of NCI’s research efforts for colorectal cancer.
+The programs listed below are a sampling of NCI’s research efforts in colorectal cancer.

 The following are some of our latest news articles on colorectal cancer research: